dibschat/tempAgg/README.md

 Please refer to the papers for more technical details.

 ## Acknowledgements
-This code is based on [RU-LSTM](https://github.com/fpv-iplab/rulstm), so thanks to the collaborators/maintainers of that repository.
+This code is based on [RU-LSTM](https://github.com/fpv-iplab/rulstm), hence grateful to the collaborators/maintainers of that repository.